Secure Events

 • Group-by selector: currently, you can choose to group the events list by Policy.

-Using the Filter Bar
+Use the Filter Bar

 • Build expressions using elements from the Events list: Click the operand after an element in an event to add it directly to the filter expression.

-• Add priority or type filters and save a constructed expression as a Favorite or set as the Default filter
+• Add priority or type filters and save a constructed expression as a Favorite or set as the Default filter.

-Understanding Filter Expression Elements
+Understand Filter Expression Elements

 Scope

-By default, the Event scope encompasses Everywhere, but you can define the environment scope(containers, namespaces, etc.) to limit the range.
+By default, the Event scope encompasses Everywhere, but you can define the environment scope, such as containers and namespaces, to limit the range.
 Those environment limits are assigned to the team active during the scope definition.

 You can search by the event title and scope label values, such as “my-cluster-name,” visible in the events lists.